KerbenII/shop/README.md

-#Przykładowy  sklep w oparciu o Symfony 3.2
+# Example Store Bundle (Based on Symfony 3.2 Framework)

 ![SensioLabs Insights Silver Medal](https://d15hperv2jcnaj.cloudfront.net/assets/vb4e0a03ee2/bundles/insight/img/medals/with-ribbon/medal-silver.png)

-**Po co?** Mamy aktualnie 2017 rok.
-Na rynku dostępnych jest kilkaset tysięcy platform e-commerce.
+**Why?** We are currently in 2017.
+Several hundred thousand platforms are available on the e-commerce market.
-Po co więc kolejna?
+Why, then, I am building next one?

-Ponieważ autor tego kodu jest głodny wiedzy i... kolejnych wyzwań :-) I chce przetstować swoje umiejętności robiąc coś fajnego.
+Because the author of this code is hungry for knowledge and... the next challenges :-) And he wants to test his skills by doing something cool.

-## Uwaga:
+## Warning:

-Poniższy kod jest wersją wszesnorozwojową, nie nadającą się do jakichkolwiek zastosowań produkcyjnych (!)
+This code is REALLY a developmental version which is not suitable for any production application (!)

-## Funkcjonalności:
+## Features:

-- HTTP Base Authentication (logowanie i wylogowanie)
+- HTTP Base Authentication (log in system)
-- Formularz dodawania produktów
+- Form in which You can add another product
-    - z walidacją
+    - with validation
-    - z ładnym Bootstrapowym wyglądem
+    - based on Bootstrap
-- Wyświetlanie produktów
+- Product Displaying
-    - w kolejności od najnowszego
+    - newest first
-    - z obsługą paginacji
+    - with pagination support
-- Fixtury produktów
+- Products fixtures
-- Templatka HTML5
+- HTML5 template